SlamChillz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Other users: all the permissions
 ## John Doe
 [9-John_Doe](./9-John_Doe) that sets the mode of the file hello to this: ## -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+## Look in the mirror
+[10-mirror_permissions](./10-mirror_permissions) script that sets the mode of the file hello the same as olleh’s mode.